Veronica Norman, a nurse who wouldn’t hear of retiring, dies of covid-19 at 75

 Norman, 75, who lived in Prince George’s County, died April 18.
 Her death was announced by D.C.
 Council member Trayon White Sr. (D-Ward 8), who had been close to Norman since his childhood and considers her a grandmother.
-Her family said the cause of death was covid-19.
+Her family said the cause was covid-19, the disease the novel coronavirus causes.

-Norman was born July 22, 1944, in South Carolina, near Augusta.
-Her mother, Bernice, was a homemaker and her father, John, a railroad porter, farmer and minister.
+Norman was born July 22, 1944, near Augusta, S.C.
+Her mother, Bernice, was a homemaker, and her father, John, was a railroad porter, farmer and minister.
 She attended Allen University in South Carolina before moving in the 1960s to the District, where she got her nursing degree.

-Even into her late 60s, Norman liked to maintain her health by walking 4½ miles from her home to work at St. Elizabeths, a practice she only ended in 2015.
+Even in her late 60s, Norman liked to maintain her health by walking 4½ miles from her home to work at St. Elizabeths, a practice she ended only in 2015.

 Sign up for our Coronavirus Updates newsletter to track the outbreak.
 All stories linked in the newsletter are free to access.